nick-monticello-instinct/firebot-lambda/README.md

 - Check `GEMINI_API_KEY` is valid
 - Review quota limits in Google Cloud Console
 - Bot falls back to simpler messages if AI fails

+**5. JSM ChatOps Integration Issues**
+- Verify `JSM_CHATOPS_BOT_USER_ID` is set correctly
+- Check `JSM_CHATOPS_ENABLED` is set to "true"
+- Ensure the JSM bot has proper permissions in your Slack workspace
+- Review logs for invitation errors

 ### Debugging